wasuladambagolla/Tourism_Website/README.md

-# GlobalTravel - Tourism & Hospitality Booking Website
+# Beyond Ceylon - Tourism & Hospitality Booking Website

 ## Project Overview

-GlobalTravel is a simple, clean tourism and hospitality booking website built with **pure HTML, CSS, and JavaScript** (no frameworks).
+Beyond Ceylon is a simple, clean tourism and hospitality booking website built with **pure HTML, CSS, and JavaScript** (no frameworks).
 It demonstrates a professional booking system for hotels, tours, local guides, and vehicle rentals.

-This project is perfect for university presentations and learning web development fundamentals.

 ---